How To Become A Freight Broker/Agent

 How Much Do Freight Brokers Make?

+According to the Bureau of Labor Statistics, the median annual pay for freight agents (who typically make a bit less than a broker) in 2020 was $47,170.
 There was no specific data for freight brokers, but there are freight brokers earning 6-figure incomes and more.
 How much you can make is dependent on your motivation and sales aptitude.